apache/cassandra-java-driver/upgrade_guide/README.md

 The purpose of this guide is to detail changes made by successive versions of the Java driver.

+### 2.1.8

+2.1.8 is binary-compatible with 2.1.7 but introduces a small change in the driver's behavior:

+1. The list of contact points provided at startup is now shuffled before trying to open the control connection, so that multiple clients with the same contact points don't all pick the same control host.
+As a result, you can't assume that the driver will try contact points in a deterministic order.
+In particular, if you use the `DCAwareRoundRobinPolicy` without specifying a primary datacenter name, make sure that you only provide local hosts as contact points.

 ### 2.1.7

 This version brings a few changes in the driver's behavior; none of them break